State-of-the-Art Hybrid System Takes Visitors Where No One Has Gone

 But visitors to the John C. Wells Planetarium can get a good idea of what they would see on such a journey.

 In summer 2013, the planetarium upgraded the video system that makes such journeys possible, installing a Evans & Sutherland Digistar 5 system that displays full-dome videos that are two-and-a-half times sharper than high-definition television.
-“Digistar 5 really brings planetarium astrophysics into the 21st century and this ability to convey these sometimes complicated ideas in a very beautiful, elegant, immersive way on the dome gives you the perspective as if you were a time traveler or an astronaut visiting,” says Virani.
+“Digistar 5 really brings planetarium astrophysics into the 21st century and this ability to convey these sometimes complicated ideas in a very beautiful, elegant, immersive way on the dome gives you the perspective as if you were a time traveler or an astronaut visiting this alien worlds” says Virani.

-The $200,000 upgrade makes the Wells Planetarium the only one in the world currently to have both the Digistar 5 ultra-high resoltion digital projection system and a Goto CHRONOS opto-mechanical star projection system.
+The $200,000 upgrade makes the Wells Planetarium one of only a handful planetariums in the world currently to have both the Digistar 5 ultra-high resoltion digital projection system and a Goto CHRONOS opto-mechanical star projection system.
 With the remotely controlled star projector, the planetarium can display the nighttime sky as it would appear from anywhere on earth at any time of year.
 Best of all, it can show what the nighttime sky would look like without interference from lights, something that's practically impossible from just about anywhere on Earth.

 Virani uses the star projector to show students and visitors that light pollution isn’t just a big city problem.
 By displaying what the Shenandoah Valley looks like with and without light pollution, audiences gain a better understanding of the damaging effects.

-Virani says the most popular show is “The Mystery of the Christmas Star,” a special Christmas show that the planetarium runs from just after Thanksgiving to just before Christmas.
+Virani says the most popular show is “The Mystery of the Christmas Star,” a special Christmas show that the planetarium runs from right after Thanksgiving to just before Christmas.